Main Page Content

 - Coordinator for the Canned Food Drive hosted by the Honors Biology Club: I organized an informal, open basketball game for members of the Honors Biology Club and students of the Biology Department.
 Students that participated brought non-perishable food items that were donated to the Brockport Ecumenical Food Shelf.
 We donated 39.8 lbs. of food in total (April 2015).

 - Golden Eagle Senior Council Co-Chair (2017-2018): as a co-chair, I helped coordinate and plan senior events for the Class of 2018.
 I organized and spoke at the senior forum and senior toast.
-I also presented President Macpherson with the Class of 2018's gift to the College at Brockport.
+I also presented President Macpherson with the Class of 2018's gift to SUNY Brockport.

 - Gigi’s Volunteer - (July 2018 – present)